This map was created so you can know what the minimum wage state to state rates are at a glance.

 Fair labor laws across America mandates the minimum wage for work by covered and non-exempt employees.
 State laws supplement the federal minimum for covered employees currently set at $7.25 per hour which is found in the Fair Labor Standards Act (FLSA).
 Employees are entitled to the higher of the two minimum earning rates when both State & Federal hourly rates apply.

 While employers are required to pay workers the mandated rates for hourly work, it isn't always so easy as referring to our map of current minimum wage rates to see if you are getting paid what you should.
-The regulations include a number of exemptions, coverage rules and rate adjustments.
+The workplace regulations include a number of exemptions, coverage rules and rate adjustments.
 Employment attorneys can help you determine how the laws apply to your situation if you are unsure whether you are covered.

 Exemptions: The rules governing minimum pay rates for work have a number of exceptions.